4neesh/DevBlog/src/posts/094_YieldCurves.md

 <br>
 <h4>Bonds</h4>
 <p>
 A bond is a <strong>fixed income instrument</strong> that represents a loan that an investor makes to a borrower (typically a corporation or government entity).
-The bond will have a few key properties:
+The bond will have a few key properties:<br>
 &#8226; Principal: the amount of money the corporation is borrowing.<br>
 &#8226; Coupon: a percentage amount of the principal the corporation will pay the investor at fixed intervals (which is typically every 6 months).<br>
 &#8226; Maturity: when the bond will expire and the principal amount is repaid to the investor by the corporation.<br>